thebeebs/microedgecase/README.md

-# microedgecase
+# Micro Edge Case
-Put a Put a #MicrosoftEdgeCase on every desk and in every home
+A project intended to build a cardboard desktop version of the #microsoftedgecase on (Windows 10 UAP)[http://ms-iot.github.io/content/en-US/win10/SetupRPI.htm]